bucephalus26/Ecommerce-Platform/README.md

-# Sports4Us
+# Ecommerce platform

-Sports equipment and wear
+An e-commerce platform created using PHP and the Laravel framework.